Last Updated on June 7, 2023 by Christine Kaaloa

 A certification program in India still costs a sizable investment of time and money and the training is different.

-Register with the YA and you’ll need to sign up, pay a registration fee and annual dues, but the Yoga Alliance is not a union.
+But the Yoga Alliance is not a union.
 It sets the basic standards for yoga teacher requirements and helps to promote them, but it doesn’t give you a job.

 Many westerners, who hope to teach at a yoga studio or gym back home however, choose to take their training from a Yoga Alliance registered school.
 The organization sets the basic standard for teacher training hours and some western employers in the yoga community recognize that as a advantage.